 Growing Redbridge together

 The Growth Commission is a great opportunity for residents to help shape how we grow Redbridge together.
 Commissioners will reach out to community groups, residents associations, local business and charities and those who are part of and connected with the council and other statutory services.

 Commissioners will hold a series of online conversations, which anyone is welcome to join.
-The first round of conversations will be focused on identifying the challenges of growth, which will run from July 20th to August 3rd.
-The second round of conversations will be focused on identifying ideas and solutions, which will run until the end of August.
+The first round of conversations focused on identifying the challenges of growth, and ran from 20 July to 3 August.